MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/ready.md

 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: ready
-ms.custom: think-tank
+ms.custom: internal
 ---

 # Review your environment or Azure landing zone for an SAP enterprise-scale migration

 The SAP platform typically supports business functions, sensitive data, and workloads that are vital to business operations.
 Before deploying your SAP platform and workloads to the cloud, your landing zones should meet governance, security, and operations requirements for secure, mission-critical applications.

-If you have followed a central operations model and built your landing zones with a _start small and expand_ approach to landing zones, you must complete the phases of the Cloud Adoption Framework [Govern](../../govern/index.md) and [Manage](../../govern/index.md) methodologies before deploying a production SAP platform onto Azure.
+If you have followed a central operations model and built your landing zones with a *start small and expand* approach to landing zones, you must complete the phases of the Cloud Adoption Framework [govern](../../govern/index.md) and [manage](../../govern/index.md) methodologies before deploying a production SAP platform onto Azure.
 Featuring an SAP platform in your adoption plan indicates that your cloud environment could have more operations, compliance, and security requirements.
 However, consider starting with the enterprise-scale approach to landing zones if you're just starting your cloud journey.
-Read about [Azure landing zones](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/) to understand how to start with either approach.
+Read about [Azure landing zones](../../ready/landing-zone/index.md) to understand how to start with either approach.

 ## How to evaluate an SAP Azure landing zone